mahendrapaipuri/ceems/website/docs/components/metrics.md

 # CEEMS Exporter Metrics

+CEEMS exporter ships multiple collectors of which some are enabled by default.

+## Enabled by default

+The following collectors are enabled by default

+- cpu
+- meminfo
+- rapl

+## Disabled by default

+The rest of the collectors and sub-collectors are disabled by default.
+Collectors disabled by default are:

+- ipmi_dcmi
+- emissions
+- slurm
+- libvirt

+Sub-collectors disabled by default are:

+- ebpf.io-metrics
+- ebpf.network-metrics
+- perf.hardware-events
+- perf.software-events
+- perf.hardware-cache-events
+- rdma.stats

+## Metrics list

 The following are the list of metrics exposed by CEEMS exporter along with the labels for each metric and its description.
 The first column shows the collector that metric belongs to.